MEXICAN PICKLED ONIONS

 Use a glass jar, or a ceramic or glass bowl.
 Avoid metal or plastic.
 Metal reacts with vinegar, and plastic containers tend to absorb food odors.

 No. Not using this specific recipe!
 It was not developed for canning.
-Here is pickled onion recipe that uses special canning equipment and sterilization methods for long-term storage.
+But this 👉🏻 pickled onion recipe by Tori’s Kitchen uses special canning equipment and sterilization methods for long-term storage.

 When stored in a covered container and kept refrigerated, Mexican pickled onions can stay fresh with a good texture for up to 5 days.